agoragames/chai/README.rst

 contains(object)
   Matches if the argument contains the object using the Python ``in`` function.

+like(container)
+  Matches if the argument contains all of the same items as in ``container``.
+Insists that the argument is the same type as ``container``.
+Useful when you need to assert a few values in a list or dictionary, but the exact contents are not known or can vary.

 var(name)
   A variable match against the first time that the argument is called.
 In the case of multiple calls, the second one must match the previous value of ``name``.
 After your tests have run, you can check the value against expected arguments through ``var(name).value``.
 This is really useful when you're testing a deep stack and it's simpler to assert that "value A was used in method call X".